-George has been in a mental hospital for 3 years and is finally ready to go out into the real world again.
-Eddie Dash, a dedicated con-man, is supposed to keep him out of trouble, but ...
+George has been in a mental hospital for three years and is finally ready to go out into the real world again.
+Eddie Dash, a dedicated con man, is supposed to keep him out of trouble, but ...
 See full summary »

 Completely innocent man, Michael Jordon, is drawn into a web of government secrets when a girl carrying a mysterious package gets into a taxi with him.
 When she's later murdered, Michael becomes the chief suspect and goes on the run.

-Larry Abbot, speaker in the radio horror shows of Manhattan Mystery Theater wants to marry.
-For the marriage he takes his fiancée home to the castle where he grew up among his eccentric ...
+Larry Abbot, speaker in the radio horror shows of Manhattan Mystery Theater, wants to marry.
+For the marriage, he takes his fiancée home to the castle where he grew up, among his eccentric ...
 See full summary »

 A somewhat daffy book editor on a rail trip from Los Angeles to Chicago thinks that he sees a murdered man thrown from the train.
 When he can find no one who will believe him, he starts doing some investigating of his own.
 But all that accomplishes is to get the killer after him.Written by

 11 of 22 people found this review helpful.